MeshPay Business Virtual Reloadable Prepaid / Debit Visa® Card – Cardholder Agreement

 (g) No Preclusive Effect: No arbitration award involving the parties will have any preclusive effect as to issues or claims in any dispute involving anyone who is not a party to the arbitration, nor will an arbitration award in prior disputes involving other parties have preclusive effect in an arbitration between the parties to this Arbitration Provision.

-(h) Continuation and Severance: This Arbitration Provision shall survive cancellation, suspension, revocation or termination of your Card or this Agreement as well as voluntary payment of the debt in full by you, any legal proceeding by us to collect a debt owed by you, and any bankruptcy by you or us.
+(h) Continuation and Severance: This Arbitration Provision shall survive cancelation, suspension, revocation or termination of your Card or this Agreement as well as voluntary payment of the debt in full by you, any legal proceeding by us to collect a debt owed by you, and any bankruptcy by you or us.
 If any portion of this Arbitration Provision is held to be invalid or unenforceable, it shall not invalidate the remaining portions of this Arbitration Provision, the Agreement or any prior agreement you may have had with us, each of which shall be enforceable regardless of such invalidity except that: (A) If the Class Action Waiver is declared unenforceable in a proceeding between you and us with respect to a Claim that does not seek public injunctive relief, and that determination becomes final after all appeals have been exhausted, this entire Arbitration Provision (except for this sentence) shall be null and void in such proceeding; and (B) If a claim is brought seeking public injunctive relief and a court determines that the restrictions in the Class Action Waiver and/or elsewhere in this Arbitration Provision prohibiting the arbitrator from awarding relief on behalf of third parties are unenforceable with respect to such Claim, and that determination becomes final after all appeals have been exhausted, the Claim for public injunctive relief will be determined in court and any individual Claims seeking monetary relief will be arbitrated.
 In such a case the parties will request that the court stay the Claim for public injunctive relief until the arbitration award pertaining to individual relief has been entered in court.
 In no event will a Claim for class-wide or public injunctive relief be arbitrated.

 We may, in our sole discretion, allow you to use prefunded checks to access the funds in your Balance (“Checks”).
 Checks must be obtained from us by calling the number on the back of your Card.
 Checks produced by other check printers will not be honored.
 By accepting and using Checks, you agree to be bound by these Check Terms, including the fees relating to the use (and misuse) of Checks as set forth in the accompanying “Schedule of Fees and Charges (Schedule A).”
 When you write a Check, the legal effect will be the same as if you used the Card.
 Checks will remain the property of the clearing bank indicated on the face of the Check and must be surrendered upon demand.
 Checks are nontransferable, and may be canceled, repossessed, or revoked at any time without prior notice subject to applicable law.
 You should read and follow carefully the instructions for Check use.
 Prior to writing a Check, you must first call the number on the back of your Card or +1 (888) 488 0589 and provide us with the number of the Check, the name of the intended payee and the requested amount of the Check.
 You must pre-fund each Check prior to use from the available funds in your Balance and write the Authorization Code we provide you in the space indicated on the face of the Check.
 You must fill out the Check in a legible manner and date the Check the same day as you obtained the Authorization Code.
 If you (a) write a Check without obtaining or using a valid Authorization Code, (b) fail to fill out the Check in a legible manner or fail to date the Check on the same day you obtained the Authorization Code, or (c) write a Check using a Check number, payee or check amount that differs from the Check number, payee or check amount you provided to us at the time you requested the Authorization Code for the Check, it will not clear and you will be charged a fee.
 When you authorize a Check, the funds necessary to pay the Check will be transferred from your Balance to an FDIC insured settlement account pending presentment of the Check for payment.
 All funds held in the settlement account will be held in your name until the applicable Check is presented for payment.
 When your Check is presented for payment, the funds held in the settlement account will be used to pay the Check.
 Checks are valid for the period of time designated on the face of the Check.
 This period starts to run on the date we provide you an Authorization Code for the Check.
 Checks not presented to the clearing bank prior to the expiration date will be cancelled and funds will be credited back to your Balance through our normal settlement process, less the corresponding fee to credit the funds back to your Balance (see accompanying “Schedule of Fees and Charges (Schedule A)” for additional information).
 Please note that it may take up to 10 Business Days for this refund to be posted to your Balance.
-In some cases, an expired check may clear if presented for payment prior to processing a cancellation and refund, in which case no refund will be posted to your Balance.
+In some cases, an expired check may clear if presented for payment prior to processing a cancelation and refund, in which case no refund will be posted to your Balance.
 You should not use the information on any Check to process an ACH debit transaction or to set up direct deposit to your Card.
 If you desire to stop payment on a Check, you must call the number on the back of your Card or +1 (888) 488 0589.
 There is a fee associated with a stop payment request for a Check (see accompanying “Schedule of Fees and Charges (Schedule A)” for additional information).
 Although we will make every effort to accommodate a request to stop payment on a Check, stop payment requests for Checks are not guaranteed and we will have no liability for failing to stop the payment.
 Our ability to process a stop payment request will depend on whether the Check has been presented for payment.
 Payees may present Checks for payment to their bank before we have a reasonable amount of time to process your stop payment request.
 If we are successful in stopping a payment, it may take up to 10 Business Days for the funds to be credited to your Balance.